CHOMPStation2/CHOMPStation2/modular_chomp/icons/mob/dullahanborg/readme.md

  -	This skinline is ported in full, even if your codebase has no use for a certain job-module.

 This content was made for free.

+EDIT:
+these sprites were edited by asher-49 and MAK
+- animations made by asher-49